-- (b) processing is necessary and proportionate to that other purpose in accordance with Union or Member State law. - 3.
-Processing by the same or another controller may include archiving in the public interest, scientific, statistical or historical use for the purposes set out in Article 1 (1), subject to appropriate safeguards for the rights and freedoms of data subjects. - 4.
-The controller shall be responsible for and be able to demonstrate compliance with paragraphs 1, 2 and 3.
+- 3. Processing by the same or another controller may include (...) archiving in the public interest, (...) scientific, statistical or historical (...) use for the purposes set out in Article 1 (1) (...), subject to appropriate safeguards for the rights and freedoms of data subjects. - 4.
+The controller shall be responsible for compliance with paragraphs 1, 2 and 3.